-6. Maintenance
+4. Maintenance

 This heater will give many years of reliable service if used and maintained properly.
 Internal components of the firebox such as firebricks or refractory panels, baffle and air tubes will wear over time.
-Defective parts should always be replaced with original parts.
+Defective parts should always be replaced with original parts (see " Exploded diagram and parts list " in the Wood Stove Installation and Operation Manual).

-To avoid premature deterioration, follow the lighting and reloading procedures in section "5.
+To avoid premature deterioration, follow the lighting and reloading procedures in section "3.
 Burning Wood Efficiently" and also avoid letting the heater run with the air intake fully open for entire burn cycles.